ryoppippi/2048onProcessing/README.md

 ## For Mac User

 Please check "Anywhere" in the Gatekeeper setting.
-Please check <a href="https://support.apple.com/en-us/HT202491">here</a>.
+More information is  <a href="https://support.apple.com/en-us/HT202491">here</a>.

 ---
 Powerd by @ryoppippi